High Surf Advisory issued for Mayaguez and Vicinity by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-14 22:00:00 EST Expires: 2022-12-15 22:00:00 EST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Travel is strongly discouraged.
+Effective: 2022-12-14 19:00:00 EST Expires: 2022-12-15 22:00:00 EST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Travel is strongly discouraged.
 If you must travel, keep an extra flashlight, food and water in your vehicle in case of an emergency.
 Prepare for possible power outages.
-The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Persons should delay all travel if possible.
-If travel is absolutely necessary, drive with extreme caution and be prepared for sudden changes in visibility.
-Leave plenty of room between you and the motorist ahead of you, and allow extra time to reach your destination.
-Avoid sudden braking or acceleration, and be especially cautious on hills or when making turns.
-Make sure your car is winterized and in good working order.
-Target Area: Jefferson ICE STORM WARNING REMAINS IN EFFECT FROM 10 PM THIS EVENING TO 10 PM EST THURSDAY * WHAT...Significant icing expected.
-Total ice accumulations between two tenths and three tenths of an inch.
-Winds gusting as high as 40 mph. * WHERE...Jefferson PA County. * WHEN...From 10 PM this evening to 10 PM EST Thursday. * IMPACTS...Roads, and especially bridges and overpasses, will likely become slick and hazardous.
-Significant ice accumulation on power lines and tree limbs may cause widespread and long-lasting power outages.
-Power outages and tree damage are likely due to the ice.
-Travel could be nearly impossible.
-The hazardous conditions could impact the Thursday morning and evening commutes.
+When venturing outside, watch your first few steps taken on steps, sidewalks, and driveways, which could be icy and slippery, increasing your risk of a fall and injury.
+Target Area: Western Grant; Western Mineral ICE STORM WARNING REMAINS IN EFFECT FROM 7 PM THIS EVENING TO 10 PM EST THURSDAY * WHAT...Significant icing expected.
+Ice accumulations around one half to three quarters of an inch, with localized amounts around one inch possible.
+Best chance for the highest ice accumulation will be around Keysers Ridge to Backbone Mountain in Garrett County.
+Southeast winds 20 to 30 mph with gusts 45 to 50 mph.
+The strongest winds will be along the ridge tops. * WHERE...In Maryland, Garrett and Extreme Western Allegany Counties.
+In West Virginia, Western Grant and Western Mineral Counties. * WHEN...From 7 PM this evening to 10 PM EST Thursday. * IMPACTS...Expect power outages and tree damage due to the ice.
+Travel could be impossible.
+Dangerous travel conditions will impact the Thursday morning and Thursday evening commutes.
+Some closures are possible along major area roadways, including Interstates 68, and U.S. Highway 50.
+Gusty winds combined with ice accumulation may bring down numerous trees. * ADDITIONAL DETAILS...Freezing rain, mixed with sleet at times, will begin late this evening, then become more intense overnight into Thursday morning.
+Warmer air should push into the valleys by Thursday afternoon, but freezing rain likely continues along the ridges into Thursday evening.

 weather.gov